bruce30262/bruce30262.github.io/_tabs/about.md

 ## About me
 * A guy from Taiwan who loves hacking a lot.
-* Vulnerability Researcher / CTF player.
+* Vulnerability Researcher / CTF player ( 99% retired 👴 ).
 * RE / PWN / Binary bitch ✌(´◓q◔`)✌.

 ## About this blog